telmonteiro/SAITAMA/README.md

 ## Second task: building a program to process any star

 The second task was to write a program, get_eso_spectra.py, that fetches the spectra available for a given instrument (for now HARPS, but in the future ESPRESSO and UVES) in ESO data base, filters them and downloads them.
 Then the program corrects the spectra by the RV, computes the activity indices with ACTIN2 and stores the results.
+This program also makes use of util_funcs.py.
 In a more comprehensive way:

 - Starts by quering in ESO data base the object and the instrument.
 - Checks if there is data to neglect.